ashermancinelli/ashermancinelli.github.io/_posts/2021-10-24-Popular-Languages-1965.md

 Ken Iverson moved on from IPSharp in 1990 to JSoftware to write the J programming language along with Roger Hui, a colleague from I.P.
 SHARP, who sadly passed away earlier this month in October 2021.

-I used the BQN language as my APL of choice, as it's very actively developed and I believe in the developers behind the project.
+I used the BQN language as my APL variant, as it's very actively developed and I believe in the developers behind the project.

 APL is the only language where I opted for a newer implementation instead of finding the oldest one possible.